-The Zones configuration dialog.
+Zones configuration dialog.

-Different heart rate zones are displayed in different colors on the X-axis of the default graph and the VO2 vs VCO2 XY graph.
+2) Different heart rate zones are displayed in different colors on the X-axis of the default graph and the VO2 vs VCO2 XY graph.
 The default zones are automatically calculated based on the subject's maximum heart rate and will typically not need to be changed.
-If, however, you would like to change the zones from the default settings, it is possible to change heart rate zones by changing the values in this dialog.
+If, however, you would like to change the zones from the default settings, it is possible to change an individual subject's heart rate zones by changing the values in this dialog.